 WELCOME

 RSAM is a handler-centered technique that uses resonance (calm, coherent energy states) to regulate both handler and animal.
 It enables animals to operate off-leash, remain responsive under stress, and synchronize naturally with the handler’s intent.
+This site is meant to be a DIY, self-help kind of guide, so you can heal trauma and train your pets!

 Traditional Training